lamdu/hypertypes/README.md

     r
 ```

-What does the ignored argument of `formatDiff` for?
+Why is the ignored argument of `formatDiff` there?
 It is the `HRecWitness h n` from the type of `foldDiffsP` above.
 It is a witness that "proves" that the folded node `n` is a recursive node of `h`, essentially restricting the `forall n.` to `n`s that are recursive nodes of `h`.

 ## Witness parameters